 Paul says, “Because of the grace that God gave me, I can say to each one of you: don’t think of yourself more highly than you ought to think.
 Instead, be reasonable since God has measured out a portion of faith to each one of you” (Romans 12:3).
 We are not so impressive that we cannot still hurt ourselves or others with our sin and selfishness.
 We are not so accomplished that we have not left a trail of debris in our wake.
 We are not so put-together that we don’t need God or other people because, as we said, we were made for relationship; so if we are ever without God or other people, we’re precisely the opposite of put-together!

 On the other hand, some of us think too little of ourselves, and we find it hard to accept the grace and love of God because we wonder how God could know us completely, inside and out, and still love us.
 Perhaps this is because of experiences we had growing up having to earn affirmation and acceptance, which can then affect our ability to trust that God loves us unconditionally or that God cares about our lives or that God even desires to be in relationship with us.

-The truth is that we are both created from dirt and dust and made in the image of God and filled with the Holy Spirit.
+The truth is that we are both created from dirt and made in the image of God.
 And the deeper truth is that in order to grow more and more into the likeness of Jesus, there will be parts of ourselves — old ways of being and behaving — that will need to be put to death — because, frankly, the old ways only lead to death.
 This is what it means to ‘die to yourself.’
 In John 12:24-25 (The Message), Jesus says:

 Listen carefully: Unless a grain of wheat is buried in the ground, dead to the world, it is never any more than a grain of wheat.
 But if it is buried, it sprouts and reproduces itself many times over.
 In the same way, anyone who holds on to life just as it is destroys that life.
 But if you let it go, reckless in your love, you’ll have it forever, real and eternal.